A Lifelong Marylander

 A Past Trustee for the Lansdowne Improvement Association

-Joe Hooe served as a Trustee for the Lansdowne Improvement Association and was a member of the Elkridge Community Association, the Baltimore Highlands Square Club and Patmos Lodge 70.
+Joe Hooe served as a Trustee for the Lansdowne Improvement Association and was a member of the Elkridge Community Association, the Baltimore Highlands Square Club, Patmos Lodge 70 and Howard Lodge 101.

 A Long-time Political Activist